Testing wasp Nest Killer products

 There are two types of wasp nest killer you can buy – foam spray or powder.

 Powder – the stronger of the two nest killer products but you do need to get fairly close to the nest, or at least where the wasps enter the void where the nest is located.
-Puff the powder at the nearest entrance points and the wasps will carry the powder into the nest on their wings where it will destroy it, usually within 12 hours.
-Use powder on small gaps above brick walls or between timber joists.
+Puff the powder at the nearest entrance points and the wasps will carry the powder into the nest on their wings where it will destroy it.
+In testing, I found that the nest was usually destroyed within 12 hours.
+I’ve used this powder in small gaps above brick walls or between timber joists.

 Spray foam – a weaker liquid-based wasp nest killer product that dries and becomes somewhat ineffective quickly.
-The key advantage is the distance you can stand far from the nest – some spray cans can reach over 5 metres, perfect for nests in trees, lofts or behind sheds etc.
+The key advantage is the distance you can stand far from the nest – some spray cans can reach over 4 metres, perfect for nests in trees, lofts or behind sheds etc. I found that with this product, you must spray it directly into the nest for it to work effectively.

-Avoid trying to kill the nest during the middle of a sunny day.
+Avoid trying to kill the nest in the middle of a sunny day.
 The wasps will be extremely active and most won’t be in the nest, they’ll be outside.

 The foam is very effective if you can soak the nest but if you can only see part of the nest, you may need to apply a second dose 24 hours after the first.